Oldranda1414/pages-boilerplate/README.md

 Use this repo as a starting point to quickly set up a beautiful, static documentation site powered by GitHub Pages.

+Visit the [pages-boilerplate example](https://oldranda1414.github.io/pages-boilerplate/) to get a test for what this template provides!

 ## ✨ Opinionated Defaults

 This template comes with the following pre-configured: